-If you are short on time or would like to combine the trip with other easy sightseeing, you can book a tour through companies like Arabian Adventures and Platinum Heritage to book a range of tours, available all through the year.
-You can also try your hand at more offbeat activities such as zorbing, zip-lining and wall-climbing at Hatta Wadi Hub.
+If you are short on time or would like to combine the trip with easy sightseeing, contact Arabian Adventures and Platinum Heritage to book a range of tours, available all through the year.
+You can also try your hand at more offbeat activities such as zorbing, axe-throwing and wall-climbing at Hatta Wadi Hub.

 WHERE TO STAY

 Hatta is perfect for a day trip (see our itinerary here) but if you’d like to bask in the natural scenery a little longer you can book a chalet at the Hatta Fort Hotel.
-The four-star resort, which has been accommodating guests for 35 years, offers rooms with a view of the Hajar Mountains, two pools including one enclosed within rocks, a hill park you can climb, and a number of outdoor activities such as archery, a driving range and air-rifle shooting.
-For those who want to feel closer to nature, a stay at Hatta Sedr Trailer park or the idyllic Hatta Damani Lodges are definitely worth checking out.
+The four-star resort, which has been accommodating guests for over three decades, offers rooms with spectacular views of the Hajar Mountains.
+Guests can also make the most of the resort's pools, a hill park you can climb, and a number of outdoor activities such as archery, golf and air-rifle shooting.
+For those who want to feel closer to nature, a stay at new Hatta Sedr Trailer park or the idyllic Hatta Damani Lodges are definitely worth checking out too.

-For those with the appropriate gear, there are several camping spots, some recently built near Hatta Mountain Bike Trail Centre, where you’ll find barasti huts, barbecue spot and shower and toilet blocks.
+For those with the appropriate gear, there are several camping spots to consider, including some recently built near Hatta Mountain Bike Trail Centre.
+Here you’ll find barasti huts, barbecue spots and shower blocks and restrooms.
 Otherwise discover the landscape for yourself and pitch a tent near one of the mountains.
-Remember to bring the appropriate equipment, especially during harsher weather, so you're not caught out in emergencies.
+Remember to bring all your essential equipment, especially during harsher weather, so you're not caught out in emergencies.

 WHAT TO SEE

 Apart from the beautiful natural scenery, Hatta is one of the oldest preserved heritage areas in the UAE.
-Start your journey with a scenic drive into town, where you’ll be greeted by the Hatta Fort Hotel, turn into the central village and drive through to reach the Hatta Dam viewpoint.
+Start your journey with a scenic drive into town, where you’ll be greeted by the Hatta Fort Hotel, then turn into the central village and drive through to reach the Hatta Dam viewpoint.
 Park your car and take a small hike down to see a stunning blue lake or go kayaking on its deep blue waters.